JonathanAdriell/os222/links.md

 4. [Introduction to Cyber Security](https://youtu.be/rcDO8km6R6c)<br>
 This video explains about cyber security, which is very important to know in keeping our data safe from theft and damage.
 It was very well-presented using slides and verbal explanations, along with hand gestures and others.
-The topic of each slide can be found in the video's description that has been sorted in a sequential order making recalling about a specific topic easier.
+The topic of each slide can be found in the video's description as well that has been sorted in a sequential order making recalling about a specific topic easier.

 <br>